jbostoen/iTop-custom-extensions/wip/extensions/jb-ticket-merge/readme.md

 		'delete' => true, // Notification could be sent first.
 How can a placeholder be used?
 	],

+	// Similar to Combodo's User Actions Configurator.
+	// CSV list of profiles allowing the shortcut.
+	// The user must have at least one profile to have the shortcut available.
+	// Wrong profiles names are ignored.
+Set as an empty string to allow the shortcut to anybody.
+	'allowed_profiles' => '',

 	// Currently unimplemented
 	// --